 A perfectly balanced housing market would have at least 100 affordable units per 100 tenants and ideally around 100 affordable and available units per 100 tenants at each income level.
 However, given current economic conditions, significant gaps are common, particularly at lower levels of income.
-As shown in figure 3, the state as a whole has only 70 percent of the required numbers for ELI rental households.
-The Baton Rouge, New Orleans-Metairie-Hammond, and Shreveport-Bossier City Areas have only about half of the needed affordable units for ELI rental households.
+As shown in figure 3, the state as a whole has only 65 percent of the required numbers for ELI rental households.
+The Baton Rouge, New Orleans-Metairie-Hammond, and Shreveport-Bossier City Areas have less than two-thirds of the needed affordable units for ELI rental households.
 The state and all regions show a surplus of affordable units at the 80% or less AMI cutoff.

 However, this only tells part of the story.
 When we examine whether units are affordable and available, we see that no region in the state has enough affordable and available units at extremely low and very low income.
-As shown in figure 4, although the Baton Rouge, New Orleans-Metairie-Hammond, and Shreveport-Bossier City Areas have the smallest number of units affordable and available per 100 renter households at or below 30 percent AMI (extremely low income), the overall range across all study areas is 19 (Shreveport-Bossier City Area) to 56 (Lake Charles Area) affordable and available units per 100 tenants.
-The New Orleans-Metairie-Hammond Area with only 42 units per 100 rental households and the Shreveport-Bossier City Area with only 52 affordable and available units per 100 rental households, also have significant gaps at or below 50 percent AMI (low income).
+As shown in figure 4, although the Baton Rouge, Hammond, and Opelousas Areas have the smallest number of units affordable and available per 100 renter households at or below 30 percent AMI (extremely low income), the overall range across all study areas is 18 (Opelousas Area) to 56 (Lake Charles Area) affordable and available units per 100 tenants.
+The New Orleans-Metairie-Hammond Area with only 48 units per 100 rental households and the Hammond Area with only 42 affordable and available units per 100 rental households, also have significant gaps at or below 50 percent AMI (low income).